anon-blue/anon.blue/README.txt

 pppppppppppppppppppppVVVVVVVVVVVVVVVVVVVVVVVVVWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWWW
 WWWWWWWWWWWWWWWWWWWWWWWWW    www.suv.gg              www.4wd.top      aaaaaaaaaa
 aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
-A problem has been delected and windows has been shut up to prevent damage to yo ur computer the problem seems to be causedowomw sanbanjia fjljljkn32k.esys
+A problem has been delected and windows has been shut up to prqwawfasfeafaaefaef aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaafefefefefefefefefeas dasdadsadasdasdasdasdasdasdasdbibibibibibibibibibibibiibibibibibibllllllllllllll llllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllll llllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllll
-PAGE-_FAULT_IN_NONPATED_AREAIng                             asdasdadsdadasdasdas
-dasdadsadasdasdasdasdasdasdasdbibibibibibibibibibibibiibibibibibibllllllllllllll
-llllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllll
-llllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllllll